Sjeiti/ronvalstarnl/src/data/markdown/page_code.md

   modified: 2015-10-25T07:21:52
   slug: code
   type: page
   excerpt: <p>Even though I consider myself a designer by nature I&#8217;ve always searched for ways to make it come to life.
-As for programming, I started off with javascript and Lingo.
-That was just about the time flash 3 came out (it didn&#8217;t have actionscript back then).
-By the time I got good at javascript and [&hellip;]</p>
+As for programming, I started off with JavaScript and Lingo.
+That was just about the time flash 3 came out (it didn&#8217;t have ActionScript back then).
+By the time I got good at JavaScript and [&hellip;]</p>
   inCv:
   inPortfolio:
   dateFrom: